The Importance of Board Certification in Plastic Surgery

 They Didn’t Devote The Time To Get Certified

-The process to get board certification in the field takes years and requires much effort.
+The process to get board certified in the field takes years and requires much effort.
 That’s why some doctors decide to skip the process and just say they’re plastic surgeons.
 Many patients never ask about it, anyway.

 Because of the time and effort involved in the process, it’s becoming more common for some doctors to take the easy way out.